aubreyrees/api-mimic/README.md

 `api_mimic.make_mimic_factory(api_dict)`

-This function takes a dictionary of string/function key/value pairs and uses them to create a factory function.
+This function takes a dictionary of string/functions as key/value pairs and uses them to create a factory function.
 The function values in the dictionary should not have return values.

-The factroy function takes a callback function as its sole argument and it returns a class whose methods match the names and function signatures of the dictionary keys & function values signatures.
+The factory function takes a callback function as its sole argument and it returns a class whose methods' names & signatures match the dictionary keys & function values signatures.

-This callback function takes a string and a dictionary as it's positional arguments.
-This function is called when a method of the generated class is invoked.
-The name of the method called is used as the callback function's first argument, and the arguments that the method was invoked with as the second.
+This callback function takes the name of the function & a dictionary of the functions arguments as its first and second arguments.
+It is called when a method of the generated class is called.

-The method's arguments are passed as a dictionary with the argument name as the key for that argument's value.
-If the method can be invoked with unbound positional arguments (e.g. \*args) then the argument name and a tuple of all unbound arguments form a key pair.
+If a mimiced function takes unbound positional arguments then these are passed to the callback in a tuple.

-## Example usage
+### Example usage

 ```python